web-infra-dev/midscene-example/README.md

 Here are some examples you can refer to:

+- [Playwright-demo](./playwright-demo/): Including ai action, query ,cache, and report.
-- [Playwright-demo](./playwright-demo/): Including ai action, cache, and report.
+- [Puppeteer-demo](./puppeteer-demo/): Including ai action, query, cache, and report.